Current Deakin Students

 The Graduate Diploma in Visual Communication Design provides practical and theoretical skills in Visual Communication Design.
 This is achieved through a combination of study incorporating the contemporary thinking and techniques required for professional design practice.
-It explores design’s role as an agent of change and as a key link between creativity and innovation.
-It also addresses the social, cultural and ethical implications of design practice.
-The program delivers an in-depth study of new technology in design with an emphasis on typography, form and application.
+The course explores design's role as an agent of change and as a key link between creativity and innovation.
+It also addresses the social, cultural and ethical implications of design practice as well as in-depth studies of new technology in design with an emphasis on typography, form and application.
 Historical and contemporary graphic design processes are explored within both local and international contexts.

-The Graduate Diploma in Visual Communication Design encourages students to shape their ideas into practical and attractive propositions for users, customers and society as a whole.
-It offers a solid foundation for employment in communication design industry or continued study in the field.Read More
+The Graduate Diploma in Visual Communication Design encourages you to shape your ideas into practical and attractive propositions for users, customers and society as a whole.
+It offers a solid foundation for employment in the communication design industry or continued study in the field.Read More

-To qualify for the Graduate Diploma of Visual Communication Design, a student must successfully complete 6 of the units listed below and 2 electives.
+To qualify for the award of Graduate Diploma of Visual Communication Design, students must successfully complete 6 credit points from the units listed below and 2 credit points of electives.

 Electives may be chosen from the remaining units below or from any other postgraduate course in the School of Communication and Creative Arts.
 Students who intend to move from the diploma to the Master of Communication are strongly advised to take